concrete5cojp/concrete5-Coding-Guideline/readme.md

 This guideline was made for front-end engineer who is creating an original concrete5 for client specific work.

 concrete5 is front-end flexible CMS.
-But it also means that it be could easily resulted in CSS and/or JS conflict between site's CSS and interface UI..
+But it also means that it be could easily resulted in CSS and/or JS conflict between site's CSS and interface UI.

 This coding guideline is made to help avoid the conflict for concrete5 Japan, Inc. partners.